tyzbit/lightning-wordpress-store/README.md

 3. Enable WooCommerce and then run through the setup there.

-   *I suggest denominating in local currency, and not enabling Stripe or PayPal.*
+   *I suggest denominating in local currency or BTC, and not enabling Stripe or PayPal.*

 4. Create a new product, and set a price for it.